bhelgas/HelguX/README.md

-# Helgux - A New, Very Good Kernel (Coming in 2028)
+# HelguX - A New, Very Good Kernel (Coming in 2028)

-Welcome to Helgux, an ambitious kernel project in the works, aiming to be fast, optimized, modular, and secure.
+Welcome to HelguX, an ambitious kernel project in the works, aiming to be fast, optimized, modular, and secure.
 I am not just building another kernel — this is a vision to create something different.

 The plan is simple: make a kernel that works, performs well, and pushes boundaries.
 You can follow along as this evolves.

-# Goals with Helgux
+# Goals with HelguX
 Be good – Uh huh.

 Performance-focused – Most likely not with the programming skills I got LMAO.